buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcBuilding.md

 ### Spatial Decomposition

-> NOTE&nbsp; By using the inverse relationship _IfcBuilding.IsDecomposedBy_ it references IfcBuilding || IfcBuildingStorey through _IfcRelAggregates.RelatedObjects_.
-If it refers to another instance of&nbsp;IfcBuilding, the referenced IfcBuilding needs to have a different and lower CompositionType, i.e. ELEMENT (if the other IfcBuilding has COMPLEX), or PARTIAL (if the other IfcBuilding has ELEMENT).
+> NOTE  By using the inverse relationship _IfcBuilding.IsDecomposedBy_ it references IfcBuilding || IfcBuildingStorey through _IfcRelAggregates.RelatedObjects_.
+If it refers to another instance of IfcBuilding, the referenced IfcBuilding needs to have a different and lower CompositionType, i.e. ELEMENT (if the other IfcBuilding has COMPLEX), or PARTIAL (if the other IfcBuilding has ELEMENT).